 Dr. Kushlan was a member of the board of directors of the American Bird Conservancy from 2000 to 2006.
 Dr. Kushlan’s engagements especially focused on national bird conservation policy and on long-term financial sustainability including establishment of the organizations’ endowment program.
 On behalf of the Conservancy, in 2002 he founded ABC’s Bird Conservation Alliance to provide a Washington DC based forum for independent bird conservation groups, and chaired it from 2002 to 2005.

-Bahamas Environment Trust
+Bahamas Environment Fund

 Dr. Kushlan was founder, president, and trustee of the Bahamas Environment Fund from 2009-2012.
 Dr. Kushlan formed this organization as a US based support group for the Bahamas National Trust.
 Its purpose was to manage fund-raising in the United States.
 Its sponsorships included educational programs, establishment of a botanical garden, and support for national parks.
 On behalf of the Bahamas National Trust, Dr. Kushlan undertook an inventory of the seabirds of the northern Bahamas as part of his research program.